The Third (tertius) Volitional Argument for the Existence of God

 The Third Volitional Argument presents a reasoned basis for the existence of God

-There is no other plausible explanation why there is something rather than nothing
+There is no other plausible explanation for why there is something rather than nothing

 This Third Volitional Argument adds to the body of arguments supporting the evidence for God’s existence.